benhammondmusic/familyfriendly/notes.md

+Also, important is the fact that MongoDB requires coordinates to be ordered in [Long, Lat] format.
+(Backwards-seeming.
+I know.
+But very important.)
+This is especially important to remember because Google Maps requires coordinates in the other direction [Lat, Long].
+Just try to keep things straight as you're working.

 ##### USER STORIES

 - A non-logged in user can only view a list of places, and those places' report cards